nicksttar/Work-Ua-Analytic/README.md

 # Work Ua Analytic
 This project is a Python-based web scraper designed to analyze job postings on the Work.ua website.
 It utilizes various data processing and visualization libraries, such as NumPy, Seaborn, Matplotlib, Pandas, Requests, Beautiful Soup, and Fake User Agent, to generate graphs and provide various job analytics.
+Please understand that web application works from on stremlit host and this cause slow working.
 ## Files
 * main.py: the application file.
 * parser.py: a script that scrapes information from Work.ua.